web7wizard/Student_Placement_Record/README.md

 *   **Advanced Sorting:** Allow users to sort the list by different columns (Name, Department, etc.).
 *   **Deployment:** Containerize the application using Docker and deploy it to a cloud service like AWS or Heroku

+# 🤝 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+# 👩‍💻 Author
+-    Name              -  javeriya jamadar
+-    college           -  sesp
+- 📧 emil account     -  javeriyajamadar7@gmail.com
+- 🔗 GitHub Profile   -  web7wizard

+#
+**Proudly developed as part of a journey in learning and building real-world Java applications. 🎓💻**